 Artist Statement

 The traditional Renaissance “window” space of pictorial illusionism fascinates me, and my work has often referred to it.
-The visual properties and suggestive symbology of glass make windows and glassware a recurrent subject.
+The visual properties and suggestive symbology of glass make windows and glassware a recurrent subject for me.
 Renaissance allusions or visual “quotations” are a frequent motif, presented ironically, symbolically, or paradoxically “in a post-modern context,” as one critic put it discussing my drawings.
 Renaissance references and homages have figured in a small series of works depicting fanciful journeys to an imagined “sacred” art historical site.

 Photo by: William Bragg

--Robert Bibler 2023
+-Robert Bibler 2025

 Photo by: Carol Hausser